graphsense/graphsense-tagpacks/README.md

           address: 1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2
           source: https://example.com

-Body fields placed within a TagPack header (in the above example: lastmod, currency) apply to all tags in the body and are automaticallz inherited by each tag.
+Body fields placed within a TagPack header (in the above example: `lastmod`, `currency`) apply to all tags in the body and are automatically inherited by each tag.
 Thus, in the above example `John Doe` is the creator of two tags that assign human-readable labels to Bitcoin (BTC) addresses.

 Please note that next to the `label` and `address` fields, the `source` property is mandatory as it describes where a certain piece of information is coming from (either in the form of a URI or a textual description).
 Thus it must either appear in the header or as part of a single tag.

 TagPack properties can also be associated on the tag-level and overwrite header property values:

     ---
     title: Second TagPack Example